krisyanto80/checkn1x/README.md

 # Odysseyra1n
 ### What's odysseyra1n
-Odysseyra1n is a modern replacement bootstrap (basically a set of compiled tools) made by Coolstar that offers better speed and stability using libhooker as injection and hooking library, and some users have better battery life too.
-It installs Sileo instead of aging Cydia.
+Odysseyra1n lets you install on a checkra1ned device
+- libhooker, a substrate/substitute alternative built from the ground up by Coolstar with speed and stability in mind,
+- Procursus, an open source and modern bootstrap that aims to provide a large set of consistently up-to-date tools and
+- Sileo instead of aging Cydia.

 ### Installing odysseyra1n
 1. Restore rootfs using the ckeckra1n app.